Six on-line sessions, supported by Richmond Parish Lands

-Action-attainment's annual workshop programme, to help parents and teachers understand planning for a child’ s transfer from primary to secondary school and beyond with, or without, an EHCP.
-The workshops are especially relevent now that EHCPs extend to 25 enabling families to plan access to education pathways.
+Action-attainment's annual, on-line workshop programme, to help parents and teachers understand inclusion strategies for neurodiverse children.
+How lessons from primary school provide inforamtion for secondary school and beyond with, or without, an EHCP.
+The workshops are especially relevent now that EHCPs extend to 25 enabling families to plan access to education pathways in FE colleges.
 Use the blue Eventbrite links below to sign up to each event or use our CONTACT form for further information.

-Support from Richmond Parish Lands Charity will help A-a to run these invaluable workshops between October and December 2021.
-A 30 minute Q&A session will be held after each 1hour workshop.
+Support from Richmond Parish Lands Charity will help Act-attain to run these invaluable workshops between October and December 2022.

-7th October, 8-9pm, Parents as Detectives, An introduction to how sensory, motor and communication needs affect learning and behaviour.
-How observation and detective work at primary school leads into planning for secondary school transition and further education.
-How children can learn inclusion strategies for life.
+20th October, 8-9.30pm, How observation and detective work at primary school leads into planning pupil passports for secondary school transition and further education experiencing strategies for life.

 Course leaders, Sam Silver, CEO and Tom SIlver, Trainer, Action-attainment CIC

-What is the impact of a child's individual cognitive, sensory, social and communication profile on their transition to Secondary School.
-Which reports can help provide evidence of need and support.
+What is the impact of a child's individual cognitive, sensory, social and communication profile on their educational and future path.
+Which reports can help provide evidence of need and support strategies.

 Course leader, Nicola Johns, Specialist Occupational Therapist

-4th November, 8-9pm, Seeing the Child behind a diagnosis SLT Reports, how can they help us.
+3rd November, 8-9.30pm, Revealing Communication, SLT Reports, how can they help us.